theislab/scib/docs/source/scib_metrics.rst

    Metrics that are evaluate differently for different data representations are depicted by metrics on top of the dotted lines.

-Each metric assumes that the data representation it requires is available in the ``anndata`` object.
-If that is not the case, the data needs to be preprocessed accordingly or, for cases where that is not possible, the metric cannot be applied to that data representation.
-The data representation not only determines which metrics can be evaluated, but for some metrics it also determines how they are computed.
+The data representation not only determines which metrics can be evaluated, but also how they are computed.
-For instance, the principle component regression computes a PCA, which can be done not just on a full feature matrix but also on an integrated embedding.
+For instance, the principle component regression :func:`~scib.metrics.pcr_comparison` requires a PCA and variance contributions, which would classically be computed a full feature matrix but can also be computed on an integrated embedding matrix.

 Biological Conservation Metrics